garycmartin/lightlogproject/README.md

 1) Install the device driver for the USB sync cable, install documentation steps, and driver are available at: http://www.picaxe.com/Software/Drivers/AXE027-USB-Cable-Driver/#download

 2) For Mac and Linux systems Python is usually already installed.
-If your using Windows and don’t have Python installed, there's a nice quick guide here if you need it: http://www.anthonydebarros.com/2011/10/15/setting-up-python-in-windows-7/
+If your using Windows and don’t have Python installed, there's a nice quick guide here if you need it.
+Please note that the scripts current require Python 2.7: http://www.anthonydebarros.com/2011/10/15/setting-up-python-in-windows-7/

 3) For Windows, make sure Python is added to your PATH variable, this is covered in the above guide.